eric-d-culver/Combinatorial_Games/README.md

 # Combinatorial_Games
-Implementation of CGSuite's language CGScript<sup>1</sup> in Python.
+A combinatorial games calculator implemented in Python.
+Chief inspiration is CGScript<sup>1</sup>, though the langage has since diverged.

 # Quick Introduction